-A company owned by a current board member was paid \$52,765 in 2017 for services provided in relation to the irrigation system. \$0 was owed to this board member's company as of December 31, 2017.
+A company owned by a current board member was paid \$60,134 in 2019 for services provided in relation to the irrigation system. \$0 was owed to this board member's company as of December 31, 2019.

 The 2002A bonds were originally issued to the Cotton Ranch developers to reimburse them for infrastructure costs which they incurred in developing Cotton Ranch.
 One of the Developers owned a \$745,000 bond that was a portion of the 2002A bonds and was interested in selling this bond in 2017.
 The District's accountant and administrator, Ken Marchetti, purchased that bond from the developer including all prior unpaid interest associated with the bond.
-As a subordinate bond, no interest is currently being paid on this bond but the bond interest (and principal when applicable) will be payable when the District has funds available from property taxes collected from the debt service mill levy after all required payments for unlimited tax bonds have been paid.
+As a subordinate bond, no interest is currently being paid on this bond, but the bond interest (and principal when applicable) will be payable when the District has funds available from property taxes collected from the debt service mill levy after all required payments for unlimited tax bonds have been paid.
 This bond is eligible to convert to unlimited tax status when the ratio of general obligation debt to certified assessed value of the District is less than or equal to thirty-five percent.
+This occurred in 2019 and principal and interest will begin to be paid June 1, 2020.